-For those who have moved to a new home, have definitely heard or will hear more than once from friends and relatives the following question – when will there be a housewarming party?
-As it turns out, housewarming is not just a reason for a good party, but a full set of traditions, which would be desirable to cultivate in each new home.
+For those who have moved to a new home, they have definitely heard or will hear more than once from friends and relatives the following question – when will there be a housewarming party?
+As it turns out, housewarming is not just a reason for a good party.
+It is also a full set of traditions, which would be desirable to cultivate in each new home.

 The term “housewarming” is descended literally from the act of warming a new house, in the days before central heating.
-Aside from literally warming the house, this tradition was also believed to repel evil spirits by creating a protective atmosphere of warmth.
+Aside from literally warming the house, this tradition was also believed to repel evil spirits.
+It’s done easily by creating a protective atmosphere of warmth.

 More on some of the most popular housewarming traditions and how to celebrate them, read in this article below.

 There are many housewarming traditions and they vary all over the world.
-They do have something great in common – the mission to make your new home warm, cozy and with a pleasant aura.
+They do have something great in common.
+It’s the mission to make your new home warm, cozy and with a pleasant aura.
 Here are some of the most popular housewarming traditions you should stick with.

 Ring a bell in each room

-For practicing feng shui homeowners and those who believe in auras, such rituals and traditions like ringing a space clearing bell can help clear each room in the new home.
+For practicing feng shui homeowners and those who believe in auras, this tradition is a must.
+It’s a ritual that swears by ringing a space clearing bell.
+Supposedly it can help clear each room in the new home.

-Opening up windows, turning on fans and letting in the sunlight are other great ways to welcome in auspicious feng shui chi, which is what you want in your new home.
+Opening up windows, turning on fans and letting in the sunlight are other great ways to start.
+It’s to welcome in auspicious feng shui chi, which is what you want in your new home.

 Haint blue porch

-If you grew up in the American south, you may be familiar with these words – when moving into a new place, you must paint your porch a haint blue.
-But if you didn’t, here’s the main deal: haint blue is the color of paint applied to the ceiling of a front porch.
+If you grew up in the American south, you may be familiar with this one.
+When moving into a new place, you must paint your porch a haint blue.
+But if you didn’t, here’s the main deal.
+Haint blue is the color of paint applied to the ceiling of a front porch.
+Why?

 Light A Candle On Your First Night